The Middle and Upper Phase

 The Middle Phase at Pens Meadow, Ridge Hill has one class, Yellow for pupils in year 3 to year 5.
 The Upper Phase has 2 classes ; Red and Blue for pupils from year 6 to year 11.

 Each pupil is placed in the class that can best meet their needs; both educationally and with regard to health.

-Pupils in Secondary all have a keyworker; a member of the class team, who is the main point of contact for parents.Pupils also have support from speech and language therapists, physiotherapist, teachers for hearing impaired and visually impaired, school health, educational psychology, social care and the family support team as and when required.
+Pupils in Middle and Upper phases all have a keyworker; a member of the class team, who is the main point of contact for parents.Pupils also have support from speech and language therapists, physiotherapist, occupational therapists, teachers for hearing impaired and visually impaired, school health, educational psychology, social care and the family support team as and when required.

-The curriculum in Secondary follows the Pens Meadow approach of placing the child at the centre.
+The curriculum in Middle and Upper phases follows the Pens Meadow approach of placing the child at the centre.
 Communication, independence, personal development and preparation for the next stage of their school career are the central themes.
 This is delivered through a structured, subject delivery approach, evidenced through DAPA (Dudley Agreed P Scale Assessment) enriched by topics which change every half term.
 All pupils have targets in Maths and English as well as IEP targets to overcome their barriers to learning.
 The class teams work with families to focus on areas of priority to achieve targets together.

 Pupils go out of school on regular community visits which are linked to topics, give opportunities to develop learning from school lessons in different contexts, or are to take part in one on the ‘101 things to do at Pens Meadow’.

 As pupils move throughout the Middle and Upper phases they are challenged to grow and develop as individuals, meeting their targets and becoming confident young adults so they are ready for transition to the Post 16 Department.